njam/cargomedia-website/_posts/2014-04-07-openx-revive-migration.markdown

 #### Automations
 Last problem I experienced is related to statistics summarization.
 It was not done for me automatically.
-You can find cached data about impressions, clicks etc in /var/revive/var/cache but no data in database.
+You can find cached data about impressions, clicks etc in `/var/revive/var/cache but no data in database.
 You can run time to time this
 ```bash
 $ php /var/revive/script/maintenance/maintenance.php ads.example.com
 ```
-or add cron job (which makes more sense)
+or add cronjob (which makes more sense)
 ```bash
 $ crontab -e
 ```